Here to help

 The International Foundation Year is your pathway to a range of undergraduate degrees at Cardiff University.
 It is a one-year course comprising tuition on English language, study skills, and subject-specific knowledge.

-Our English language preparation programmes can help you boost your IELTS score before starting your International Foundation Year at the International Study Centre.
+Our Online English programme can help you boost your IELTS score before starting your Pre-Masters, International Foundation Year or International Year One at the International Study Centre.

 The Pre-Master's programme prepares you for your chosen postgraduate degree at Cardiff University.
 You will study subject content as well as English, so that you can begin your degree programme with confidence.

-Our expert teachers will deliver a high-quality blended learning experience making use of both face-to-face teaching and our innovative digital teaching solutions.
-When you study face-to-face you can expect classes of no more than 25 students, whilst our digital platform allows you to enjoy interactive classes with plenty of discussion opportunities to improve your English.
-Both types of learning allow for self-study time to help you to learn to study independently.
+Our expert teachers will deliver face-to-face teaching, supported by an online hub and other online resources.
+At the International Study Centre, you can expect classes of no more than 25 students.
 You will be assigned a Personal Tutor who is there to support you every step of the way to help you to stay on track to progress to the University.

 You can choose from a range of Cardiff University halls of residence, all near the city centre.
 Find out more on our accommodation page.